Skip to content

 Myprotein Impact Whey Protein is the whey concentrate that has quietly fuelled a huge chunk of UK home gyms for the best part of two decades.
 It is aimed at anyone who wants a simple, affordable way to hit a daily protein target: lifters chasing muscle, runners and cyclists topping up after sessions, or busy people who just struggle to eat enough protein from food alone.
 The headline verdict is that Impact Whey is not the fanciest powder you can buy, but for the price it is genuinely excellent value, mixes easily and tastes good in the popular flavours.

-The version most people buy on Amazon UK is the 1kg Vanilla tub (the listing we have reviewed here), though the same powder comes in dozens of flavours and in pouches up to 5kg.
+The listing we link here is the 1kg Chocolate Smooth tub, though the same powder comes in a range of flavours and in larger pouches.
 It is a straightforward whey concentrate rather than a pricier isolate, which is the main reason it undercuts so many rivals.
-You give up a little leanness and the very last bit of mixing smoothness, but you get a solid 18 to 22g of protein per scoop for a cost per serving that is tough to argue with.
+You give up a little leanness and the very last bit of mixing smoothness, but Myprotein put this tub at 23g of protein per serving, for a cost per serving that is tough to argue with.

 How we review